 How do you calculate the level of life insurance you’ll need?
 There are five major financial obligations to think about when calculating the amount of life insurance you can need, like college costs, childcare and dependent care, debt, end-of-life expenses and developing a financial cushion.
 This way, you can be sure to buy only the coverage you need - choosing a whole versus term policy - without putting undue strain on your budget.

 At first glance, whole or universal life insurance might seem like the more cost-conscious choice.
 The perceived savings comes in the form of a cash value component that can be withdrawn and invested for greater returns, leaving your family with more financial support.

 But it’s also costlier than a term life insurance policy (up to four times as much for a comparable death benefit), and not as budget friendly.
 The cash value portion can be deceiving, since it’s poised as a forced savings vehicle compelling policy holders to set aside cash when they might not otherwise do so, but there are also administrative fees, surrender fees and higher overall premiums that eat into those realized savings.

 Besides, a whole life policy goes against the idea of budgeting for your needs now -- you’re locking into a policy without thinking where you, your family or your financial situation will be in one year, three years or 30 years.
 Opting for a term life insurance policy gives you exactly what it says: cheaper coverage for one term at a time (usually between 10 to 30 years).

-A good piece of advice is to switch from whole to term life and save, invest or incorporate the difference between the two policies into your budget.
+A good piece of advice is to switch from whole to term life and invest elsewhere, as term life insurance is cheaper and life insurance isn't a good investment.

 Cut back on discretionary expenses